Postcode area: IP24.

 Thetford is a town in transition.
 Significant investment has been planned and delivered through the Thetford Area Action Plan, including new housing, improved public spaces, and infrastructure upgrades.
 The Thetford Sustainable Urban Extension (SUE) will add thousands of new homes over the coming decades, along with schools, green spaces, and community facilities.

 For property buyers, Thetford represents a calculated bet on regeneration.
-Current prices reflect the town’s challenges – areas that need improvement, a town centre that could be more vibrant, and educational outcomes that are improving but not yet exceptional.
+Current prices reflect the town’s challenges, areas that need improvement, a town centre that could be more busy, and educational outcomes that are improving but not yet exceptional.
 However, the combination of rock-bottom prices, excellent transport links, and committed regeneration investment means the upside potential is arguably the strongest in Norfolk.
 Those who bought early in similar regeneration stories elsewhere in the UK have typically seen strong capital growth.

 Pros